 He has also participated in a European tour with the Orchestre des Champs-Elysees and Philippe Herreweghe; two concerts in which he directed the Mahler Chamber Orchestra in an all-Haydn programme; recitals at London's Wigmore Hall with Andras Schiff, Thomas Ades, Olli Mustonen and Stephen Hough; a major Australian recital tour with Denes Varjon; chamber music concerts at the Salzburg Festival with Joshua Bell, Denes Varjon, Jorg Widmann and Emily Beynon; and two appearances at the 2009 BBC Proms.

-His latest recording release is an all-Schumann disc, again with Várjon, for Hyperion, of which Gramophone magazine said, 'For all that Isserlis has made many wonderful recordings, not least his seminal Bach suites, I think this might just be his finest yet.'
+He recorded an all-Schumann disc, again with Várjon, for Hyperion, of which Gramophone magazine said, 'For all that Isserlis has made many wonderful recordings, not least his seminal Bach suites, I think this might just be his finest yet.'

 Steven Isserlis takes a strong interest in authentic performance and has played with many of the foremost period instrument orchestras.
 Recent seasons have seen Isserlis perform Dvorak's Cello Concerto with the Orchestra of the Age of Enlightenment under Sir Simon Rattle, and Beethoven's complete works for cello and keyboard with fortepianist Robert Levin in Boston and London.